awsdocs/amazon-kendra-developer-guide/doc_source/deploying.md

 The results components share a set of components for features like highlighting, titles, links, etc\.
 The shared components must be present for the result components to work\.

+## Facets component<a name="facets-component"></a>

+The facets component lists the facets available in the search results\.
+Each facet classifies the response along a specific dimension, such as author\.
+You can refine the search to a specific facet by choosing one from the list\.

+After you select a facet, the component calls the `Query` operation with an attribute filter that restricts the search to only those documents that match the facet\.

 ## Pagination component<a name="pagination-component"></a>

-The pagination control enables you to display the search results from the `Query` operation in multiple pages\.
+The pagination component enables you to display the search results from the `Query` operation in multiple pages\.
 It calls the `Query` operation with the `PageSize` and `PageNumber` parameters to get a specific page of results\.